codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 Part of Power Platform.
 Add AI to apps with zero data science skills.
 Prebuilt models + custom ones = win.

 ### 🔧 Use it if:
-- You’re a biz analyst or citizen dev.
+- You're a biz analyst or citizen dev.
 - You wanna automate stuff like form reading or predictions.

 ---

 ## 🤖 Copilot Studio

 Make chatbots that actually get you.
 No devs needed.
-Design convos, train bots, and track how they’re doing.
+Design convos, train bots, and track how they're doing.

 ### 🔧 Use it for:
 - Customer support, FAQs, health info, HR stuff.